askarby/blog/README.md

 Still missing:

-- [ ] Bug report template
-  - Since this is not an interactive site, we need to utilize Github's issues for improvements, eg.:
-    - Create template for content bug
-    - Create template for site / functionality bug
-    - Add reference to template content bug on blog-posts page
 - [ ] Enhance the documentation in the scully/plugins folder
 - [ ] Search-functionality
 - [ ] Linting markdown files (checking that front-matter contains required things)